coconut49/warp-docker/README.md

       - WARP_SLEEP=2
       # - WARP_LICENSE_KEY= # optional
       # - WARP_ENABLE_NAT=1 # enable nat
+      # - SHADOWSOCKS_PASSWORD= # optional, random password will be generated if not set
+      # - SHADOWSOCKS_METHOD=2022-blake3-aes-128-gcm # optional, default method if not set
     cap_add:
       # Docker already have them, these are for podman users
       - MKNOD